 By Carolyn Hersh, LCSW, CEDS-S Clinical Supervisor

 It can be difficult to find the balance between a recovered mindset and meeting the demands of a sport or career.
-With some of my clients in the entertainment industry, there are pressures to look a certain way and fit a mold that their bodies may not be meant to fit.
+With some of my Los Angeles clients in the entertainment industry, there are pressures to look a certain way and fit a mold that their bodies may not be meant to fit.
 It can be difficult to navigate knowing they need to eat a certain amount of times a day and then have an agent say, “Lose five pounds for this role.”

 The hardest decision is when there is a realization that staying in either the sport or career is just too detrimental to your health.
 It is certainly not easy to walk away from something you’ve put work into.
 And that can also be said about your recovery.
 Are you willing to give up a healthy body and mind for a potential chance at a gold medal or lucrative career even if it means killing yourself along the way?
-I’ve worked with a client who was a dancer who recognized as she was going through treatment that going back into a dance studio would be too triggering.
-She knew that staring at herself in a mirror and comparing herself to her classmates would lead to restricting her meals.
-It wasn’t an easy decision to walk away, but she knew there was no way she was in a place to be able to dance without being triggered.

 You may also have the option of challenging what a sport or career emphasizes as far as body image and diet pressures.
 There are many models and actors who are embracing bigger bodies and not letting the pressures to lose weight define them.
 With this option, there is a risk of rejection along the way as we do still live in a culture that overvalues thinness.
 With that being said, this may be a safe option primarily for those who feel stable in recovery and are able to actively use coping skills to fight urges.
 If your recovery has reached a place of advocacy this definitely could be a path to take.